 - I can look after the whole place myself.

-- You will have to answer for your action yourself.
+- You will have to explain to them yourself.

-- You should see the store as it is on the corner of the street itself.
+- The store is on the corner of the street itself.

 - The children caught the big snake themselves.